Andrey-Kalayda/browser-painter-alternative/web-api/README.md

 ## Functionality

-Accepts GET and POST requests with `Content-Type` header according to CORS restrictions.
+Accepts all requests from only client app origin (`http://localhost:4200`) according to CORS restrictions in `Startup.cs`.

 Has 2 GET methods: